Understand how to apply what you learn in the classroom to the city around you.

 - M.S. in Criminal Justice

-The School of Criminal Justice orients its academic priorities toward integration with the real world, capitalizing on the very real city that acts as an extended classroom.
-With your degree from one of our three programs, you will be prepared to pursue or further your career in the many federal, state or local agencies throughout the United States that specialize in fields relating to criminal justice, such as law enforcement, courts, corrections or juvenile justice.
+The School of Criminal Justice orients its academic priorities toward integration with the real world, capitalizing on a city that acts as an extended classroom.
+With your degree from one of our programs, you will be prepared to pursue or further your career in the many federal, state or local agencies throughout the United States that specialize in fields relating to criminal justice, such as law enforcement, courts, corrections or juvenile justice.
 What's more, you will have earned that degree from an institution that Universities.com has again in 2024 named the No. 1 forensic science college in Maryland.

 In partnership with the school, the Roper Victim Assistance Academy of Maryland is a 40-hour, academically-based education and training program that covers a broad array of topics in victimology, victim's rights and services and victim advocacy throughout the criminal and juvenile processes.
-Led and coordinated by School of Criminal Justice faculty and staff, the award-winning academy also sponsors advanced trainings for victim service professionals and victim advocates and provides additional networking opportunities through its alumni association.
+Led and coordinated by School of Criminal Justice executive director Debra L. Stanley, the award-winning academy also sponsors advanced trainings for victim service professionals and victim advocates and provides additional networking opportunities through its alumni association.

-Through any of our programs, you can participate in a unique, career-preparatory internship and work with our recognized faculty, who bring their working knowledge of the criminal justice field to UB.
+Through any of our programs, you can participate in a unique, career-preparatory internship and work with our recognized faculty, who bring their working knowledge of the criminal justice field to UBalt.

 The University of Baltimore's School of Criminal Justice